-The ThankYou Premier card offers double points when you dine out and for other entertainment purchases.
-You’ll also get 60,000 points when you spend at least $4,000 within the first three months.
-Those points are redeemable for $750 in airfare on any airline with no blackout dates when you book through the ThankYou® Travel Center.
+The ThankYou Premier card offers 3X points when you dine out at restaurants and shop at supermarkets.
+You’ll also get 60,000 points when you spend at least $4,000 within the first 3 months.
+Those points are redeemable for $600 in airfare on any airline with no blackout dates when you book through the ThankYou® Travel Center.

-You’ll also get triple points on every dollar spent on travel, including gas, two points per dollar spent on restraunts and entertainment and one point per dollar for all other purchases.
-While it comes with a $95 annual fee, you can easily make that back if you take advantage of everything this card has to offer.
+You’ll also get triple points on every dollar spent on air travel, including at gas stations and hotels.
+All other purchases will earn one point per dollar.
+While the card comes with a $95 annual fee, you can easily make that back if you take advantage of everything this card has to offer.

 Pre-Approval by Citi and Soft Pulls